Bad habits. All bloggers have them, but few know how to overcome them.

 3. Using Images Haphazardly

-If you want to grow your blog and connect readers to your content, you need to get serious about the images you choose.
+If you want to grow your blog and connect readers to your content, you need to get serious about your chosen images.
 Don’t use pictures within your posts haphazardly.
 Be strategic and thoughtful in how you choose to display and present each image within your content.

 Begin by answering two questions: